-Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
+Members are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.
 This includes:

-- Political subdivision employees. - Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1 through April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.
+- Political subdivision members.\ - Members in Plan 1 or Plan 2 who elected to opt into the plan during the election window held January 1 through April 30, 2014; the plan's effective date for opt-in members was July 1, 2014.

-Non-Eligible Members
+\Non-Eligible Members

-Some employees are not eligible to participate in the Hybrid Retirement Plan.
+Some members are not eligible to participate in the Hybrid Retirement Plan.
 They include:

-Political subdivision employees who are covered by enhanced benefits for hazardous duty employees.
+• Political subdivision members who are covered by enhanced benefits for hazardous duty members.

-Those employees eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
+Those members eligible for an optional retirement plan (ORP) must elect the ORP plan or the Hybrid Retirement Plan.
 If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect the Hybrid Retirement Plan and must select Plan 1 or Plan 2 (as applicable) or ORP.